wso2/docs-is/en/docs/learn/configuring-recaptcha-for-single-sign-on.md

 4. Click **Resident Identity Provider** and expand the **Login Attempts Security** tab.
 Then, expand the **reCaptcha for SSO Login** tab.
 5. Select the relevant option according to your requirement:

-    - **Always prompt reCaptcha:** Select this option to prompt users for reCaptcha with every SSO login attempt.
+    - **Always prompt reCaptcha:**

+        Select this option to prompt users for reCaptcha with every SSO login attempt.

-    - **Prompt reCaptcha after max failed attempts:** Select this option to prompt reCaptcha only after the number of max failed attempts has been exceeded.
+    - **Prompt reCaptcha after max failed attempts:**

+        Select this option to prompt reCaptcha only after the number of max failed attempts has been exceeded.

         If this option is selected, enter a value for the **Max failed attempts for reCaptcha** field as well.
 For example, if you enter 3, reCaptcha will be re-enabled after 3 failed attempts.
         ![configure-captcha-for-sso](../assets/img/learn/recaptcha-sso.png)

-        !!! tip
+        Note the following when selecting this option:

-            Note that account locking must be enabled to enable **Prompt reCaptcha after max failed attempts** and the **Max failed attempts for reCaptcha** value must be lower than the **Maximum failed login attempts** value configured under the **Account Lock** tab.
+        - Account locking must be enabled to enable **Prompt reCaptcha after max failed attempts**.

+        - The **Max failed attempts for reCaptcha** value must be lower than the **Maximum failed login attempts** value configured under the **Account Lock** tab.

             ![configure-account-locking](../assets/img/tutorials/configure-account-locking.png)